 Threats: What threats could harm you?
 What is your competition doing that could negatively impact you?

-This is a helpful competitive analysis framework that brings it all together – summarizing what are the opportunities and potential pitfalls, while taking into account competition and other external factors.
+SWOT is a helpful competitive analysis framework that brings it all together – summarizing what are the opportunities and potential pitfalls, while taking into account competition and other external factors.

 Both competitor analysis frameworks provide a structured way to approach and share competitive research findings.
+They are easy for anyone in your organization to understand and will prompt valuable conversations to improve your competitive positioning.